We seek to provide high achievement and learning for life by working with the school’s community. We aim to provide:

 - To create a happy, stimulating school environment where individual children are encouraged to develop to their full potential.

-- To encourage children to feel confident and secure in school, to experience success, to become self-motivation, independend and self disciplined.
+- To encourage children to feel confident and secure in school, to experience success, to become self-motivated, independent and reflective.

-- To help develop spiritual, moral, social and personal attitudes and awareness and tolerance of cultural differences in society.
+- To help develop spiritual, moral, social and personal attitudes, as well as awareness and tolerance of cultural differences in society.

 - To help develop a caring attitude towards others, to co-operate with other children and adults, playing a full part in school life.